We're Logan and Emily!

 We believe that understanding the underlying principles of animal behavior is crucial for creating a safe, positive, and enriching training experience for both dogs and their guardians.

-Want to get to know each of us a bit better?
+Wanna get to know us a bit better?

 Logan Buie